-The Reachable Velocities (RV) can be defined as the velocity area that consists every vA velocity of the agent that is reachable considering the previously selected velocity vector and the motion capabilities of the robot.
-The Reachable Avoidance Velocities (RAV) can be received by subtraction of the VO from the RV set.
+Reachable velocities (RV) can be defined as the velocity area that constitutes every vA velocity of the agent that is reachable considering the previously selected velocity vector and the motion capabilities of the robot.
+Reachable avoidance velocities (RAV) can be received by subtracting the VO from the RV set.

-Figure 2 represents every step of the motion planning algorithm.
-The main difference between the algorithms is that how the velocity vector of the robot will be selected from the RAV set.
+Figure 2 represents the steps of the motion-planning algorithm.
+The main difference between the algorithms is the method for selecting the robot’s velocity vector from the RAV set.

-The ϵCCA is an extended version of the Reciprocal Velocity Obstacles algorithm [14], using kinodynamic constraints of the robot.
-The method generates an appropriate solution for the multirobot collision avoidance problem in a dense environment.
+The ϵCCA is an extended version of the reciprocal velocity obstacle (RVO) algorithm [14], which uses the kinodynamic constraints of the robot.
+The method generates an appropriate solution for the multi-robot collision avoidance problem in a complex environment.
 The computational time plays an important role in this algorithm.
 The whole environment of the agent is divided into a grid-based map.
-The agent selects a collision-free velocity vector using both convex and nonconvex optimization algorithms [15].
+The agent selects a collision-free velocity vector using both convex and nonconvex optimisation algorithms [15].

-The Probabilistic Velocity Obstacles (PRVO) method is also an extended version of the Reciprocal Velocity Obstacles (RVO) method [14], using probabilistic.
-The time scaling method and Bayesian decomposition are used respectively.
-This method provided better performance in traversal times than the existing bound based methods.
+The probabilistic velocity obstacle method is also an extended version of the RVO method [14], which uses the time-scaling method and Bayesian decomposition.
+This method demonstrates better performance in terms of traversal times than the existing bound-based methods.
 The algorithm was tested using simulation results [16].

-The Collision Avoidance under Bounded Localization Uncertainty (COCALU) method [17] introduced convex hull peeling, resulting in a limitation of the localization error.
-This method results in a better performance than the previously introduced Multi-robot collision avoidance with localization uncertainty (CALU) method [18] in consideration of the tightness of the bound.
-Particle filter (PF) is used for robot localization problems.
-In that case, convex polygons are generated as the robot footprints.
-The algorithm provides that the robot is inside of this convex polygon with a probability of 1-ε.
-A time truncation is also used in the algorithm because it supports the velocity selection even in a crowded, dense environment.
+The collision avoidance under bounded localisation uncertainty method [17] introduced convex hull peeling, resulting in a limitation in the localisation error.
+This method results in a better performance than the previously introduced multi-robot collision avoidance with localisation uncertainty method [18] with respect to the tightness of the bound.
+Particle filter is used for robot localisation problems.
+In this case, convex polygons are generated as the robot footprints.
+The algorithm ensures that the robot is inside this convex polygon with a probability of 1-ε.
+A time truncation is also used in the algorithm because it supports the velocity selection even in a crowded, complex environment.

-The Directive circle (DC) method is an extended version of the VO method [19], [20].
-In this algorithm, the velocity of the robot will be selected from DC, that is drawn using the maximum velocity of the agent for the radius of the DC.
-Ensuring the kinematic constraints of the agent, the best solution is selected from the DC that is in the optimal direction to the target position.
+The directive circle (DC) method is an extended version of the VO method [19], [20].
+In this algorithm, the velocity of the robot is selected from DC, which is calculated using the maximum velocity of the agent for the radius of the DC.
+Ensuring the kinematic constraints of the agent, the best solution is selected from the DC in the optimal direction for the target position.
 Using the DC method, the local minima situations are preserved.

-All of the presented reactive motion planning algorithms assume perfect information of the position and the velocity vectors of the obstacles that occur in the workspace of the robot.
-The main advantage of our introduced method is that the uncertainty of the measured sensor information can be taken into consideration, and the novel motion planning algorithm can generate collision-free target reaching for the agent even in case of inaccurate data.
+All the presented reactive motion-planning algorithms assume a complete set of information on the position and the velocity vectors of the obstacles that occur in the robot’s workspace.
+The main advantage of our introduced method is that the uncertainty of the measured sensor information can be taken into consideration, and the novel motion-planning algorithm can generate collision-free target reaching for the agent even when the data is inaccurate.

-Artificial potential field (APF) method
+Artificial potential field method

-The Artificial Potential Field (APF) method is an often used reactive motion planning algorithm.
-The main concept is to calculate the summation of the attractive (between the robot and the goal) and repelling (between the agent and the obstacles ) forces [21] [22].
-One weakness of the algorithm is that sometimes only the local optimum can be found.
-The algorithm was also developed for Unmanned Arial Vehicles (UAV) [23].
-The human-robot interaction was also simulated using the APF motion planning method by using motion characteristics of household animals [24].
+The APF method is an often-used reactive motion-planning algorithm.
+The main concept is to calculate the summation of the attractive (between the robot and the target) and repelling (between the agent and the obstacles ) forces [21], [22].
+One weakness of this algorithm is that sometimes only the local optimum can be found.
+The algorithm has also been developed for unmanned arial vehicles [23], while human–robot interaction was also simulated using the APF motion-planning method by using the motion characteristics of household animals [24].

-Now the steps of the APF method will be presented.
+The steps of the APF method are as follows: